emuskardin/jAlergia/README.md

 # jAlergia - Alergia passive automaton learning

-**jAlergia** is minimal and efficient implementation of ALERGIA automaton learning algorithm in Java.
+**jAlergia** is minimal, modular, and efficient implementation of ALERGIA automaton learning algorithm in Java.
-It is developed without any dependencies and can be used either in code or from command line.
+It is developed without any dependencies and can be used either with your code or from command line.

 Learned models are saved in the .dot format and can be visualized with [graphviz](https://graphviz.org/) and used with [AALpy](https://github.com/DES-Lab/AALpy).
 AALpy also includes python bindings to jAlergia .jar file.